AC Optimal Power Flow

 • The flow definition constraints are eliminated

-• Stationarity conditions automatically include all chain-rule terms via ForwardDiff on the reduced Lagrangian
+• Stationarity conditions include all reduced-space chain-rule terms analytically

 • Flow bound complementary slackness uses the computed flow expressions